Dermal eccrine cylindroma

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

+benign) tumors that develop from the skin.
 They most commonly occur on the head and neck and rarely become cancerous (malignant).
-"Dermal" indicates that these tumors are found on the skin.
-An eccrine gland is a type of simple sweat gland that is found in almost all regions of the skin.
-Solitary cylindromas occur sporadically and typically are not inherited.
+An individual can develop one or many cylindromas; if a person develops only one, the cylindroma likely occurred by chance and typically is not inherited.
 They usually begin to form during mid-adulthood as a slow-growing, rubbery nodule that causes no symptoms.
-The development of multiple cylindromas can be hereditary and is inherited in an autosomal dominant manner.
-Individuals with the inherited form begin to develop numerous, rounded nodules of various size shortly after puberty.
-The tumors grow very slowly and increase in number over time.Dermal eccrine cylindromas are non-cancerous (benign) sweat gland tumors.
+The development of multiple cylindromas can be hereditary and is inherited in an autosomal dominant manner; this condition is called familial cylindromatosis.
+Individuals with the inherited form begin to develop many, rounded nodules of various size shortly after puberty.
+The tumors grow very slowly and increase in number over time.Cylindromas are non-cancerous (

 On this page